 Another important reason could be stool eating in dogs.

 The scientific term for the habit of stool-eating is coprophagia.

-Dogs eat stool for a variety of reasons.
-Some are normal and some are signs of an underlying issue.
+Dogs eat stools for a variety of reasons.
+Some are normal, and some are signs of an underlying issue.
 It’s normal and somewhat common for dogs to eat the stools of another species, but it’s uncommon for adult dogs to eat their own stools or another dog’s stools.
 The reasons your dogs are eating stools can be:

 - They are nursing their babies and eat their stools to clean them.